anan953/react-vite-redux/README.md

-# React TypeScript Project Template
+# React Project Template

-A modern React project template with TypeScript, Redux Toolkit, React Router, and more.
+Built with TypeScript, Redux Toolkit, React Router, and more.

 ## Features